IfeJayeola/airbnb-clone-project/README.md

 # airbnb-clone-project

+## Project Overview
+This is an hands-on project that will simulate the Airbnb.
+It will involve using of full fullstack  knowledge and CI/CD Pipeline.
+ The goal of this project includes:
+ - User Management
+ - Property Management
+ - Booking System
+ - Payment Processing
+ - Data Optimization
+ The tech stack is
+ - Django
+ - Django REST Framework
+ - PostgreSQL
+ - GraphQL
+ - Celery
+ - Redis
+ - Docker
+ - CI/CD Pipelines

 ## Team Roles

 **Business analyst:** studies the customer work flow and get feedback from stackholder.
 The business analyst turns needs into requirements for the team.